besdar/wordum/README.md

 - no tablet resolution support
 - There is a possibility to press the system's back button on an android phone
 - An android keyboard suggests words for autocompletion during writing practice
-- When an input's helper text is too long, it breaks CSS on the page
 - Values in selects are not translated
 - app's icon (is too generic and also) doesn't support Android Adaptive icons
 - translation script is incompatible with text formattings/links
-- there are no unit tests
 - no accessibility support
 - [you name it](https://github.com/besdar/wordum/issues)